CharlesDerek/poc-fullstack-java-react/ReadMe.md

-# MVP Full Stack Java and React Stack
+# POC Full Stack Java and React Stack

 ## Table of Contents